benjamin-recht/benjamin-recht.github.io/_posts/2016-05-18-mates-of-costate.md

 	\end{array}
 $$

 Why does this help?
-First, the hope is that each block here is a relatively simple computation, like a matrix-vector multiply followed by a component-wise nonlinearity.
-Thus, we have broken the computation into relatively simple pieces.
-Moreover, it turns out that explicitly writing out the composition in stages is akin to laying out a computation graph for the function.
+Explicitly writing out the composition in stages is akin to laying out a computation graph for the function.
 And once we have a computation graph, we can use it to compute derivatives.

 ## The method of adjoints

-The structure of the backpropagation algorithm is revealed and exploited by writing down the KKT conditions for the constrained formulation of the optimization problem.
+The structure of the backpropagation algorithm is revealed by constructing a Lagrangian and computing the KKT conditions for the constrained formulation of the optimization problem.
-To simplify matters, let's restrict our attention to the case where $n=1$ and there is a single $(x,y)$ pair as you'd have if you were running stochastic gradient descent.
+To simplify matters, let's restrict our attention to the case where $n=1$.
+This corresponds to when there is a single $(x,y)$ data pair as you'd have if you were running stochastic gradient descent.

 To derive the KKT conditions we first form a Lagrangian function with Lagrange multipliers $p_i$: